CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 ### 2 7 Unsafe authentication

-So-called "legacy" (ie historical) authentication mechanisms in the area of ​​AD such as LM (LAN Manager) and NTLM (NT LAN Manager) v1 are considered insecure today and can easily be bypassed by attackers under certain conditions.
+So-called "legacy" (ie historical) authentication mechanisms in the area of ​​AD such as LM (LAN Manager) and NTLM (NT LAN Manager) v1 are considered to be insecure today and can easily be bypassed by attackers under certain conditions.
 This allows an attacker to gain and abuse rights without knowing, guessing or otherwise breaking user passwords, thus compromising the domain or parts of it.

 ### 2 8 Enroll AD administrators on low trust systems
 It has to be assumed that malicious code reaches different systems such as normal workstations or servers.
 An attacker who gains access will be looking for other credentials that he can abuse.
 When privileged accounts log on to all kinds of IT systems, the attacker gains a variety of opportunities to grab the credentials and gain additional privileges, especially if the credentials are cached there.